wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-backup.md

 ## How backups are stored

-After you have made one or more backups for your web site, the backups will be visible on the **Containers** blade of your storage account, as well as your web site.
+After you have made one or more backups for your web app, the backups will be visible on the **Containers** blade of your storage account, as well as your web app.
 In the storage account, each backup consists of a .zip file that contains the backup data and an .xml file that contains a manifest of the .zip file contents.
-You can unzip and browse these files if you want to access your backups without actually performing a web site restore.
+You can unzip and browse these files if you want to access your backups without actually performing a web app restore.

-The database backup for the web site is stored in the root of the .zip file.
+The database backup for the web app is stored in the root of the .zip file.
 For a SQL database, this is a BACPAC file (no file extension) and can be imported.
 To create a new SQL database based on the BACPAC export, see [Import a BACPAC File to Create a New User Database](http://technet.microsoft.com/zh-cn/library/hh710052.aspx).

 > [AZURE.WARNING] Altering any of the files in your **websitebackups** container can cause the backup to become invalid and therefore non-restorable.

 <a name="nextsteps"></a>
 ## Next Steps
-For information on restoring web site from backup, see [Restore a web site in Azure Websites](/documentation/articles/web-sites-restore).
+For information on restoring web app from backup, see [Restore a web app in Azure](/documentation/articles/web-sites-restore).
+You can also backup and restore Azure Web Apps using REST API (see [Use REST to back up and restore Azure Web Apps](/documentation/articles/websites-csm-backup)).

 To get started with Azure, see [Windows Azure Trial](/pricing/1rmb-trial/).

 <!-- deleted by customization
 ## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
 -->

 <!-- IMAGES -->